The Rock Springs Massacre

 - The illustration of the Chinese men on board ship ran in Harper's Weekly April 29, 1876, and is available from the Library of Congress.

-- The Thomas Nast illustration of the massacre and his cartoon of the Chinese diplomats both ran in Vol. 29 of Harper’s Weekly in 1885 and are likewise available from the Library of Congress.
+- The Thomas Nast illustration of the massacre and his cartoon of the Chinese diplomats both ran in Vol. 29 of Harper’s Weekly in 1885, and are likewise available from the Library of Congress and the Online Archive of California.
+Used with thanks.

 - The photo of federal troops in Rock Springs, 1885, is from Wyoming Tales and Trails.